An easy recipe for roasted red onion slices. Roasting removes any bitterness, so the onions are mellow and creamy.

 Onions are healthy

 Onions are rich in the antioxidants known as polyphenols.
-Studies have shown that these antioxidants have many anti-inflammatory properties.
-Current research tells us that widespread inflammation is one of the worst things that can happen in the human body, so anything that reduces inflammation is important.
+Studies have shown that these antioxidants have many properties that are beneficial to our health.
+It’s nice that something to flavorful is also so healthy!

 How do you cut red onions for roasting?